benmarwick/Interactive_PCA_Explorer/readme.md

 There are several ways to run/install this app.

+### Running from Github

-First, you can run it on your computer like so:
+If you have R and all of the prerequisites installed, you can run it directly from Github like so:

 ```
 library(shiny)